Javeria-05/Rule-Based-AI-Chatbot/README.md

 # 🤖 CareerBot - AI Career Guidance Assistant

-CareerBot is a Rule-Based AI Chatbot developed in Python to help students explore different career paths in technology and related fields.
-The chatbot provides career descriptions, required skills, learning roadmaps, resources, and career opportunities.
+CareerBot is a Rule-Based AI Chatbot developed using Python that helps users explore different career paths and professional development topics.
+The chatbot provides career descriptions, required skills, learning roadmaps, recommended resources, and career opportunities for various fields.

 ## 📌 Project Overview

-This project was developed as part of an Artificial Intelligence Internship Program.
-It uses rule-based logic and a dictionary-based knowledge base to guide users about various career options.
+CareerBot was developed as part of an Artificial Intelligence Internship Program.
+The project demonstrates the implementation of a rule-based chatbot using Python dictionaries, conditional logic, loops, and structured career knowledge.

+Unlike a basic conversational chatbot, CareerBot focuses on career guidance and professional development by providing information about multiple career paths and industry-related topics.

 ## ✨ Features

-* Career guidance for multiple technology careers
+* Career guidance for 50 different career paths and professional topics
 * Detailed career descriptions
 * Required skills for each career
 * Step-by-step learning roadmaps
 * Learning resources and recommendations
-* Career opportunities information
+* Career opportunities and job roles
+* Dynamic topic retrieval using dictionaries
-* Help command for navigation
+* Help command for user guidance
 * Topics command to display available careers
 * Input sanitization using `lower()` and `strip()`
 * Continuous conversation loop
-* Exit command to end the session
+* Exit command to end the chatbot session

 ## 🛠 Technologies Used

 * Python 3
+* Dictionary-Based Knowledge Base
+* Rule-Based AI Logic

 ## 📂 Project Structure